Fenou97/Income-Prediction/README.md

 ```
 ![Metrics](https://github.com/user-attachments/assets/43761bc2-9791-4b40-9cc8-5a937d7cf1cd)

-The average error (~$6.9K–$8.4K) is relatively small compared to the IQR of ~$72.8K and the full range of ~$145K.
+**The average error (~$6.9K–$8.4K) is relatively small compared to the IQR of ~$72.8K and the full range of ~$145K.
 This suggests that the model is capturing general trends in how income is perceived.
 RMSE (8403.822) is 6.12% of the median (137,280) and 6.15% of the mean (136,593).
-MAE (6936.483) is 5.05% of the median (137,280) and 5.08% of the mean (136,593).
+MAE (6936.483) is 5.05% of the median (137,280) and 5.08% of the mean (136,593)**.

 ![Evaluation visual](https://github.com/user-attachments/assets/bfb50a3a-49f4-4c0c-bc6a-3fb484b48ad6)

-The dots are clustered tightly around the red dashed line, suggesting that the model’s predictions are very accurate.
-The graph shows that the model does a great job predicting annual income needed, predictions closely match actual values, with only small errors.
+**The dots are clustered tightly around the red dashed line, suggesting that the model’s predictions are very accurate.
+The graph shows that the model does a great job predicting annual income needed, predictions closely match actual values, with only small errors**.

-Model shows solid average performance (5–6% error), but real-world deployment will demand a guard against bias, tail mis-predictions.
-It will be better to try a more powerful model (like a random forest or gradient boosting) to see if we can beat that ~$7K error.
+**Model shows solid average performance (5–6% error), but real-world deployment will demand a guard against bias, tail mis-predictions.
+It will be better to try a more powerful model (like a random forest or gradient boosting) to see if we can beat that ~$7K error**.

 ## Model Buidling: Random Forest